News & Interviews for Nana

 Driven by a combination of narrative economy and emotional expansiveness, Valérie Massadian's "Nana" is as difficult to pin down as the inner life of the tiny human at its center.

 Barely over an hour, the sketch feels lovely, unhurried and a bit insignificant.

 A fiction film that documents the unpredictable, unscripted actions of its pint-size lead, Nana offers new ways of thinking about childhood, or, at the very least, about children in movies.

 It's a quiet and often lovely film, scored only with sounds of the forest (which we see, as Nana does, as a magical place) and the wind, letting a child make her own story.

-Tedious and slightly sickening, ValÚrie Massadian's debut feature focuses on a child but is hardly a children's movie.
+Tedious and slightly sickening, Valérie Massadian's debut feature focuses on a child but is hardly a children's movie.

-There are no discussion threads for Nana yet.
+There are no featured reviews for Nana at this time.

 There are no approved quotes yet for this movie.